Last Updated on by

 One downside of this pack is that it only comes in one size.
 If you are a women with a slim waist it may be difficult to adjust this pack properly.
 This also can affect petite women or short men.
 The Omega is best suited for the average-sized man or woman with a slim build.
 You can find the UltraSpire Omega at this listing.

 Last, but certainly not due to superior quality, is the Osprey Packs Rev 24.
-Osprey is a brand that offers a few different outdoors products but primarily focuses on creating some of the best hydration packs.
+Osprey is a brand that offers a few different outdoors products but primarily focuses on creating some of the best hydration packs at an affordable price.

 The Rev 24 is no different and known among many running niches as having some of the most comfortable packs.

-Osprey uses a special belt and harness style system, called Biostretch, on the Rev 24 that is extremely secure but breathable and comfortable.
+Osprey uses a special belt and harness style system, called Biostretch, on the Rev 24 that is extremely secure but breathable and comfortable for a great fit.
 Though this pack isn’t built like a vest, this Biostretch Body Wrap harness hugs the pack to the body, beating many vest-style packs in terms of flexibility.

 The Biostretch Bodybelt doesn’t chafe the stomach and prevents the pack from moving on the lower back.

-The Osprey Rev 24 is loaded with space and pockets, which is one reason this pack is specifically suitable for long distance runs and hikes.
-Osprey also incorporated a nifty feature with smart phones in mind: their DigiFlip Media Pocket.
+The Osprey Rev 24 is loaded with space and small pockets, which is one reason this pack is specifically suitable for long distance trail running and hiking.
+Osprey also incorporated a nifty feature with smartphones in mind: their DigiFlip Media Pocket, to stay hydrated and connected!

-One unfortunate but common issue with a smart phones is accidently dropping it while running.
-This isn’t just a bummer because you’ll have to replace it but also bad news if you were really on a digital map or GPS on said phone.
-The DigiFlip pocket securely hold your phone on the left shoulder strap so all you need to do is flip it down to see your screen.
+One unfortunate but common issue with a smart phones is accidentally dropping it while running.
+This isn’t just a bummer because you’ll have to replace it but also bad news if you were really on a digital map or GPS on the said phone.
+The DigiFlip pocket securely holds your phone on the left shoulder strap so all you need to do is flip it down, so it will be easy and comfortable to see your screen.

-If you are a long distance runner, particularly if you participate in trails, mountain biking and other rigorous trekking activities combined, this Rev 24 will be your best choice.
-It holds 2.5L of water and is large enough to carry extra bottles, a change of clothes, some food bars and more.
+If you are a long distance runner, particularly if you participate in trails, mountain biking and other rigorous trekking outdoor activities combined, this Rev 24 will be your best choice.
+It has a water reservoir for 2.5L of water, which is a plenty amount and is large enough to carry extra bottles, an extra change of clothes, some food bars and more in his lightwight design.

 The pack comes in only two sizes though petite female runners have said that the small fits them like a glove, unlike many other unisex packs.
 Check out this listing for pricing on the Rev 24.

 A high-quality hydration pack can make all the difference in your next run, whether you’re competing or just having fun with a running buddy.
-If you’ve been wanting an alternative to bottles or just looking for ways to improve your form and time, look into getting one of the amazing pieces of equipment.
+If you’ve been wanting an alternative to bottles or just looking for ways to improve your form and time, look into the pros and cons for getting one of the amazing pieces of equipment.

 Sam Hardy is an outdoor enthusiast with a penchant for survival skills.
 He writes about the great outdoors and his favorite equipment here.